Mostah/fastPL/doc/pages/update_profiles.md

 After initializing the profiles, computing the weights and the lambda of a model, the last step is to update the profile to match as much as possible the decision maker's criteria.
 The profile updater algorithm functions as below:

-    For each profile:
+    1. For each profile:
-        For each criterion:
+        A. For each criterion:
-            - *computeBelowDisirability, computeAboveDesirability* : Compute the possible positions for the profile and evaluate the repercution of this move on the classification
-            - *chooseMaxDesirability* : Select the position that maximizes the result of the move on the alternative assignments
-            - *updateTables* : Move the profile and update the alternative assignments *(updateTables)*
+            i.
+Compute the possible positions for the profile and evaluate the repercution of this move on the classification ii.
+Select the position that maximizes the result of the move on the alternative assignments iii.
+Move the profile and update the alternative assignments *(updateTables)*

+Or, in terms of functions:

-*optimizeProfile* performs the algorithme above for one profile *optimize performs* optimizeProfile on each profile
+    1. *optimizeProfile* performs the algorithm above for one profile
+        A. *optimize performs* optimizeProfile on each profile
+            i. *computeBelowDisirability, computeAboveDesirability*
+            ii. *chooseMaxDesirability*
+            iii. *updateTables*